-Christopher Bower, CPA, is a Senior International Tax Associate with Burr Pilger Mayer, Inc. He previously was with the Law Office of Steven Ledgerwood, where he researched tax laws and worked on contract interpretation and indemnification rights.
+Christopher Bower, CPA, is Supervisor of International Tax Services with Burr Pilger Mayer, Inc. He previously was with the Law Office of Steven Ledgerwood, where he researched tax laws and worked on contract interpretation and indemnification rights.
 He lived and practiced in China for several years and speaks fluent Mandarin.

 David K. Cheng is a managing partner with Nixon Peabody LLP in the firm's Global Tax Practice group and chairs its China and Asia Pacific practice.
 He represents U.S. and Chinese companies in cross-border transactions including M&A, IPO, IP, corporate financing (private placements, strategic partnerships), and cross-border licensing.

 Oksana K. “Sandy” Dominach is Vice President and Assistant Treasurer at Constellation Brands, Inc., is responsible for supporting the organization’s strategic goal of improving worldwide cash flow generation, management of the company’s capital structure and foreign exchange, interest rate and commodity risk.

 Ronald C. Fondiller is Senior Vice President, General Counsel and Secretary of Constellation Brands, Inc. in Victor, New York.
 He protects the company’s assets, personnel and business by providing legal counsel and oversight for overall operations and business functions.